briandconnelly/nicheconstruct/paper/supplementary_material.md

 ---
-title: Supporting Information for "Negative Niche Construction Favors the Evolution of Cooperation"
+title: Supplementary Material for "Negative Niche Construction Favors the Evolution of Cooperation"
 geometry: margin=1.50in
 fontsize: 12pt